ImBubbles/MyMail/scripts/postsmtp/README.md

-# PostSMTP - SMTP Server with PostgreSQL Integration
+# PostSMTP - SMTP Server with Backend API Integration

-An SMTP server implementation using the MySMTP library with PostgreSQL backend for storing emails and validating recipients.
+An SMTP server implementation using the MySMTP library that validates recipients and stores received emails via the backend API. **No direct database access** - all operations go through the backend API.

 ## Features

 - SMTP server using MySMTP library
-- PostgreSQL integration for email storage
+- Backend API integration for all operations (recipient validation and email storage)
-- Recipient validation against PostgreSQL users table
+- No direct PostgreSQL database access
-- Automatic table creation
-- Environment-based configuration
+- API key authentication for secure communication

 ## Prerequisites

 - Go 1.21 or later
-- PostgreSQL database
+- Backend API running and accessible
 - MySMTP library (github.com/ImBubbles/MySMTP)

 ## Installation